michelesalvador/FamilyGem/README.md

 There are 2 modules:
 - **app** is the actual _Family Gem_ app.
-- **lab** is the _Family Lab_ app, used only to develop new features.
+- **lab** is the _Family Lab_ app, a playground used only to develop new features.

-_Family Gem_ is completely free and open source.

 The code (classes, variables, comments...) is all written in italian, because I'm italian and I love to write in my native language.
 I know it's not so kind, because everyone expects an english code, but I started like this as an hobby project and I will continue like this.

+Official website: www.familygem.app

 The APK file is stored on [Uptodown](https://family-gem.en.uptodown.com).

-Michele Salvador email: michelesalvador@iol.it

-Official website: www.familygem.app
+For questions, problems, suggestions please [open an issue](https://github.com/michelesalvador/FamilyGem/issues).